 - Start to Corpse: Generally pretty short.

-- The Teetotaler: Charlie Chan is a teetotaler, but in a bit of double irony he is no fan of a Spot of Tea; he prefers sarsaparilla (a nonalcoholic root beer-like drink).
+- The Teetotaler: Charlie Chan is a teetotaler, but in a bit of double irony he is no fan of tea; he prefers sarsaparilla (a nonalcoholic root beer-like drink).
+In the books, Charlie does like tea with meals.

 - Title Drop: Happened in most of the books:A bird of that sort will repeat anything it hears.
 So Tony rattles along in two languages.
 A regular linguist.
 The ranchers round here call him the Chinese parrot.Chan gravely regarded the man from Scotland Yard.
 "It is not to be amazed at," he said, "that you have felt such deep interest.
 Speaking humbly for myself, I desire with unlimited yearning to look behind that curtain of which you speak."Charlie shrugged.
 "Time to be philosophical," he suggested.
 "You have perhaps heard old Eastern saying.
 'Death is the black camel that kneels unbid at every gate.'
 Sooner or later—does it matter which?""He was your loyal servant.
 You knew that he would protect you as he had protected you from your childhood.
 He was your keeper of the keys."